Are you looking for fun and quirky things to do in Ohio? Check out this list of 50 things to see in Ohio that are free or low-cost.”

 16. The Topiary Park

-A work of art that is as large as life; the Topiary Park in Columbus is an artist’s vision using plants of all types to create a masterpiece you can walk through.
+A work of art that is as large as life; the Topiary Park in Columbus is an artist’s vision using plants of all types to create a masterpiece you can walkthrough.
 Open all year round this park shows its beauty through nature along with events held by the community.
+Read about more things to do in Columbus Ohio.

 Address: 480 E Town St, Columbus, OH 43215